dryewo/cyrus-config/README.md

   (server/start-server {:port (System/getenv "HTTP_PORT")}))
 ```

-But the library expects integer, not string:
+But the HTTP server library expects an integer, not a string:

 ```clj
 (defn start-server []